- About Us

-This type of housing is not older adults only and varies in cost.
-There may be some subsidies available in Co-ops, however they are jointly owned and thus you must pay a refundable share purchase when entering co-op housing.
+This type of housing is not just for older adults and varies in cost.
+There may be some subsidies available in Co-ops, however they are jointly owned and thus you must pay a refundable share purchase when entering Co-op housing.
 You must also contribute a certain amount of time to the running of the co-op.
 For more information on Co-ops and listings of Co-ops currently taking applications contact Co-op Housing Federation of BC.